RISE-UNIBAS/clean-code/crash-course-github/README.md

 ## Upcoming and past course dates

 - 2024-04-19: RISE crash-course "Version Control and Documentation with GitHub", online
+- 2025-03-28: RISE crash-course "Version Control and Documentation with GitHub", online

 ## To dos